 22nd of the month of succeeding such quarter.

 Jammu and Kashmir, Ladakh, Himachal Pradesh, Punjab, Chandigarh, Uttarakhand, Haryana.
 Delhi, Rajasthan, Uttar Pradesh, Bihar, Sikkim, Arunachal Pradesh, Nagaland, Mizoram.
 Manipur, Tripura, Meghalaya, Assam, West Bengal, Jharkhand, and Odisha.

 What are the Issues or Challenges under QRMP Scheme?

-It is tedious & time consuming to decide whether to opt into QRMP Scheme or to continue with monthly returns.
-The separation of the documents as B2B and non-B2B shall be done at the time where the taxpayer opting into the QRMP scheme uses the Invoice Furnishing Facility (IFF).
+It is tedious & time-consuming to decide whether to opt into QRMP in GST or to continue with monthly returns.
+The separation of the documents as B2B and non-B2B is done when the taxpayer opts for QRMP scheme.
 It shall help in moving the B2B documents to IFF and rest directly to the quarterly GSTR-1 return.
 Also, the reconciliation between IFF, sales register and GSTR-1 becomes more important.
-Further, the registered taxpayer under QRMP scheme shall have to choose between two methods for payment of tax every month, i.e. Fixed Sum Method and Self-assessment Method.
+Further, the registered taxpayer under GST QRMP scheme shall have to choose between two methods, i.e. Fixed Sum Method and Self-assessment Method.

-QRMP scheme is a new move from the government with an aim to provide more flexibility in compliances for small taxpayers.
+QRMP scheme is a new move from the government with an aim to provide flexibility in compliances for small taxpayers.
 Further, it is expected that it will be beneficial not only for the small taxpayers but also for the large taxpayers who are currently losing their credits due to non-reflection of entries in GSTR 2A.
 Thus many suppliers are filing GSTR 1 quarterly which will lead to save both time and money.
-In case of any Query related to QRMP Scheme, then contact Manthan Experts.
+In case of any Query related to QRMP Scheme in GST, then contact your Trustworthy Advisors Manthan Experts.